Reg. no. 538274 | VAT no. Ireland IE3233184RH

 Our contractual responsibilities include those arising from the contract of employment.
 The data processed to meet contractual responsibilities includes, but is not limited to, data relating to: payroll, bank account, postal address, sick pay; leave, statutory maternity pay, pension and emergency contacts.

 Our statutory responsibilities are those imposed through law on the organisation as an employer.
-The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, equal opportunities monitoring.
+The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, and equal opportunities monitoring.

 Our management responsibilities are those necessary for the organisational functioning of the organisation.
 The data processed to meet management responsibilities includes, but is not limited to, data relating to: recruitment and employment, training and development, absence, disciplinary matters, email address and telephone number.